Animal activity licence

 A premises with a lower star rating is not necessarily a premises to avoid as there are other factors that have to be considered, such as the length of time the licence holder has been operating.
 New businesses are likely to be assessed as slightly higher risk simply because there is no history of good practice that can be considered.

 You must complete the appropriate application form and pay the fees.
+Our licensing payments page explains what fees apply and how to pay them.

-- Pay for the licence.
 If you have paid by debit/credit card or by bacs before you have submitted your application form then you must include a copy of your receipt with the application.
 Any application received without the payment will not be processed.

 When a completed application and payment has been received, we will examine the information provided.
 Then the Animal Welfare Officer will contact you to arrange an inspection.